CFSAN-Biostatistics/snp-pipeline/docs/reproducible.rst

 We have created/curated a number of data sets for use in testing both the reproducibility and correctness of the pipeline.
-In the following sections we briefly describe theses data sets.
+In the following sections we briefly describe these data sets.

 Lambda Virus
 ------------